alpesis-web/atr/tech/20140416-Machine_Learning_Unsupervised_Learning.md

 - multple tries to find a good starting place
 - not much more expensive (constant factor)

+Annealing Algorithm
+- find a finite set of iterations:
+- sample new point x in N(x)
+- jump to new sample with probability given by an acceptable probability function P(x, xt, T)
+- decrease temperature T

 ## 2. Clustering
 ## 3. Feature Selection
 ## 4. Feature Transformation